40% increase in release velocity

-Chuck Knostman, Vice President of Digital Technology and Strategy at T-Mobile, had heard of PCF—a modern, cloud-native platform—and its promise to help enterprises transform how they built software.
+Chuck Knostman, Vice President of Digital Technology and Strategy at T-Mobile, had heard of Pivotal Platform—a modern, cloud-native product—and its promise to help enterprises transform how they built software.
 But he was skeptical it would work at T-Mobile.

 “We had a whiteboard session with James Watters and Erin Hire from Pivotal in 2015.
 He was talking about 12-factor applications and how we should be refactoring our stuff.
 And [we] didn't believe him!” said Knostman.
 “We came to the Cloud Foundry Conference in 2015 and felt the vibe, saw that all the participants, all the smart people that were utilizing the platform…and that was really the catalyst for us taking off.”

-Shortly after the conference, T-Mobile deployed PCF and started moving applications to the platform—and not just any applications.
+Shortly after the conference, T-Mobile deployed Pivotal Platform and started moving applications onto it—and not just any applications.
 Knostman and his team started with some of T-Mobile’s most important pieces of software: the middleware layer of its stack that was responsible for many of the company’s core online and mobile services.